digital-archives/HISTGA1011/schedule/week_01.md

 {: .label .label-pink }
 Weekly Activity

-* In class we will start [Data Object](https://digital-archives.github.io/HISTGA1011/activities/data_object.html).
+* We will start [Data Object](https://digital-archives.github.io/HISTGA1011/activities/data_object.html) in class.
 Submit your completed activity summary in Brightspace by the end of the week Sunday.